paperbenni/paperbenni.github.io/content/posts/instantwm.md

 instantOS in idea and execution.
 The important part is that Hyprland has a plugin system which allows access to pretty much all it has to offer and allows for quite massive changes to its behavior.
-From what I've seen it does
+From what I've seen, it does
 There are a few drawbacks.
 I am not very familiar with C++ and will not be able to use Rust for this.
 Seeing as the project gets smaller in size by having access to what Hyprland can already do, putting up with C++ is not a big deal.